 Commercial and Residential Use of Exterior Glass

-When utilizing fire-rated exterior glass, you don’t have to sacrifice aesthetic for safety.
-There are many applications of exterior glass throughout both commercial and residential spaces that enhance your design aesthetic, increase safety, supportenergy efficiency and other performance requirements.
+When utilizing fire-rated exterior glass, you don’t have to sacrifice aesthetics for safety.
+There are many applications of exterior glass throughout both commercial and residential spaces that enhance your design aesthetic, increase safety, support energy efficiency, and other performance requirements.

 Select from a variety of fire-rated exterior glass products from SAFTI FIRST to enhance your building’s safety and design appeal today.

 Chapter 7 of the IBC provides guidelines on where fire rated glass is allowed or limited based on the application.
 However, it up to the individual states to determine which version of the IBC they are adopting.
 As of May 2020, Texas is the only state that has not officially adopted the 2012/2015/2018 IBC.
 However, local jurisdictions in Texas are authorized by state law to adopt later editions of the IBC.